nicksp/fe-codestyle/css.md

   }
   ```

 - Ensure your code is descriptive and well commented.
+When writing comments, it is best to following a format that makes making changes easy, without having to clutter your code.

   ```css
   /* ==========================================================================